trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

-v 2.0.2: Better checking for good time to summon pet. v 2.0.1: A locked pet will now always be re-summoned when you dismount. v 2.0.0:
+v 2.0.3: Really won't summon when you are stealthed (yes, I rolled a rogue...). v 2.0.2: Better checking for good time to summon pet. v 2.0.1: A locked pet will now always be re-summoned when you dismount. v 2.0.0: